Use Conformance Scan v2

 An example screenshot of the scan report.

-3. Use the filters to filter and order what is being shown in the result list, for example, to see where and why happy path requests failed.
+3. Use the filters to filter and order what is being shown in the result list, for example, to see where and why happy path tests failed.

 4. To view the details of an issue and the test that was run, click the issue on the list.